 - 30 years

-The key question to ask when choosing between a level and decreasing term life insurance policy is whether your dependents would need less coverage should you pass closer to the end of the term than they would should you pass in the next few years.
+The critical question to ask when choosing between a level and decreasing term life insurance policy is whether your dependents would need less coverage should you pass closer to the end of the term than they would should you pass in the next few years.
 Level term life insurance, by definition, offers the beneficiaries the same payout over the entire length of the term.

-Short term life insurance policies often have the option of being renewable, meaning each year (or 5 years, depending on the term) you essentially purchase a new policy with the same insurer, under the same terms.
+Short term life insurance policies often have the option of being renewable, meaning each year (or five years, depending on the term) you essentially purchase a new policy with the same insurer, under the same terms.
 The benefits of this type of policy are that you can get coverage for a short period and have the option to renew without going through a lengthy underwriting process.
 But the downside is that your premiums will increase each time you renew, as you're older and in a higher risk bracket.

 Convertible Term Life Insurance

-We recommend having a convertible term policy as your financial situation will change over time and, for example, if your income rises and you later decide that you want a permanent life insurance policy to take advantage of the tax benefits, that option will be available.
+We recommend having a convertible term policy as your financial situation will change over time.
+For example, if your income rises and you later decide that you want a permanent life insurance policy to take advantage of the tax benefits, that option will be available.

-As having a convertible policy doesn't change the insurer's risk while you maintain the term policy, it shouldn't increase your premiums and is generally just beneficial as it offers convenience should your financial situation change.
+As having a convertible policy doesn't change the insurer's risk while maintaining the term policy, it shouldn't increase your premiums and is generally just beneficial as it offers convenience should your financial situation change.
 Just make sure to note the period of time during which you're allowed to convert the policy.

-Additional Scenarios to Understand
+Additional scenarios to understand

-Given the median tenure for employees at a particular job is less than 5 years, it’s likely you'll move to a new company within the term of coverage, and you’ll have to get a new policy which is likely to have higher premiums since your age has increased.
-It's important to evaluate the options available and terms of the policy before purchasing group coverage.
+Given the median tenure for employees at a particular job is less than five years, you'll likely move to a new company within the term of coverage.
+It's essential to evaluate the options available and terms of the policy before purchasing group coverage.

 Direct term life insurance